namesjames/Junior-Developer-Resources-/Main.md

 * Venture Capital Firms - look at their job boards and investments
 * Coworking Spaces - look at the companies that work there
 * Linkedin Connections and news feed - stay active
-* Conferences  - go to any of the sponsors websites
+* Conferences  - go to any of the sponsors websites, they're most likely hiring.

 # How to greet the interviewer:
 ```When greeting the interviewer be confident, make sure to shake his/her hand firmly and make eye contact (this is very important in showing them your confidence and professionalism).
 If you do not have a portfolio for your resume, put it in a dark or beige folder, carrying it professionally by your side.
 Come prepared with whatever you need to show how you're qualified.```